 The following data is included in billing reports:

 SKU usage: This is reported in the pricing units shown on the Google Cloud Platform SKUs page, for example, gibibyte month.

 SKU cost: The SKU cost is based on the list price or contractual price for that usage.
 It is reported in the currency that your billing account is charged in.

-SKU credits: This includes any credits or discounts that were applied directly to the SKU usage.
-This includes sustained use discounts, committed use discounts, or free trial and other promotional credits that were applied.
+Usage-specific credits: This includes any credits or discounts that were applied directly to the SKU usage such as sustained use discounts, committed use discounts, or free trial and other promotional credits that were applied.